Divisive Hierarchical Clustering of Variables Identified by Singular Vectors: Introduction

-In general, there are two main approaches for hierarchical clustering: agglomerative ("bottom-up") and divisive ("top-down") clustering.
-For agglomerative clustering, each element is considered as one cluster (bottom) and the elements are clustered iteratively until all elements are contained in a single cluster (top).
-Contrarily, divisive clustering starts with a single cluster containing all elements (top) and iteratively splits one cluster into two, until each element represents one cluster (down).
+In general, there are two main approaches for hierarchical clustering: divisive (``top-down'') and agglomerative (``bottom-up'') clustering.
+Divisive clustering starts with a single cluster containing all elements (\textit{top}) and iteratively splits one cluster into two, until each element represents one cluster (\textit{bottom}).
+In agglomerative clustering, on the contrary, each element is considered as one cluster (\textit{bottom}) and the elements are clustered iteratively until all elements are contained in a single cluster (\textit{top}).
+Both approaches group the data by creating a dendrogram based on specific distances between points and similarity or dissimilarity measures \citep{HTF09, RO18}.

-\citet{VQ03, VCQ15} proposed an agglomerative approach for grouping variables based on correlation coefficients, and \citet{KO10} derived a corpula-based clustering method.
-For applications in portfolio management and neuroscience, \citet{MA99}, \citet{LI12}, and \citet{DP16} transformed the correlation matrices into dissimilarity matrices for agglomerative hierarchcical variable clustering.
-This way, observation-clustering methods can be applied to identify patterns and groupings using this distance matrix. \citet{RE79} suggested a clustering approach based on internal consistency reliability, where variables enter a cluster if this increases reliability.
-However, agglomorative methods are sensitive to misspecification by construction \citep{KR90}.
-Therefore, other approaches are required.

-Building on the motivational example provided above, as illustrated by the correlation matrix of the Bechtoldt data in Figure~\ref{fig:MotivationBechtoldt}, clustered variables are characterized by an approximate block diagonal shape of the correlation matrix. \citet{CVZ20} exploited this characteristic and identified hierarchical clusters by finding a so-called ultrametric correlation matrix that fits the underlying data.
-Their approach is neither agglomerative nor divisive, as it aims to determine the hierarchical structure directly through the ultrametric correlation matrix.

-However, apart from their work, no efforts have been made for non-agglomerative hierarchical variable clustering.
-To address this gap, we propose a nonparametric divisive clustering method.
-Our approach is based on the singular vectors of the data matrix.
-It holds that these singular vectors mirror the structure of the sample correlation matrix and can therefore be exploited to detect the variable clusters.